Webreaper/Damselfly/README.md

 ### Want to Support Damselfly?

 Damselfly is free, open-source software.
-But if you find it useful, and fancy buying me a slice of pizza, that would be appreciated!
+But if you find it useful, and fancy buying me a coffee or a slice of pizza, that would be appreciated!

 <a href="https://www.buymeacoffee.com/damselfly" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/arial-green.png" alt="Buy Me A Slice Of Pizza" height="41" width="174"></a>